 Pimavanserin – Dementia-Related Psychosis

 Pimavanserin is a proprietary small molecule currently being researched and developed for dementia-related psychosis.
-Pimavanserin is a selective serotonin inverse agonist (SSIA) preferentially targeting 5-HT2A receptors that are thought to play an important role in dementia-related psychosis.
+Pimavanserin is a selective serotonin inverse agonist and antagonist preferentially targeting 5-HT2A receptors that are thought to play an important role in dementia-related psychosis.

 About Dementia-Related Psychosis

-Around 8 million people in the United States are living with dementia and studies suggest that approximately 30% of dementia patients, or 2.4 million people have psychosis, commonly consisting of delusions and hallucinations.
+Around 8 million people in the United States are living with dementia and studies suggest that approximately 30% of people with dementia, or 2.4 million people, experience dementia-related hallucinations and delusion.

 – Alzheimer’s disease